Skip to main content Skip to footer

 📍 Two-Placement model

-• At least one placement with an IP supervisor
+• at least one placement with an IP supervisor

 • IP Simulation sessions

-• Teach and treat clinics to reinforce prescribing related skills
+• teach and treat clinics to reinforce prescribing related skills

 🧑🎓 Student Status

 Throughout the FTY, students will remain registered university students, completing the FTY as part of the fifth year of their degree.
-They will be supernumerary learners rather than employees of placement providers.

 🧩 A nationally coordinated placement year